Ludi's

 Filipino restaurant in Seattle, Washington, U.S.

 Ludi's Restaurant & Lounge, or simply Ludi's, is a Filipino restaurant in Seattle, Washington, United States.

 Description

 Ludi's has been described as a diner.

 History

 Ludi's has operated in various locations since the 1930s.
 It currently operates at the intersection of Second Avenue and Stewart.
 Previously, the restaurant was on the 200 block of Pike Street.

+Reception

+Ludi's ranked number 25 in Yelp's list of the nation's top 100 restaurants for 2026.